feldera/dist-design/multihost.md

   because it does not copy all the data, but it still requires the new worker to read the entire index and data for the batch's keys.

-  The existing workers need to discard 25% of their data, same as the previous case.
+  The existing workers need to discard or filter 25% of their data, same as the previous case.

 These options mean that resharding data requires reading and hashing all the keys for all the batches, which is expensive.